appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 3. Click on the "**Hamburger Menu**" (the three horizontal lines in the top left-hand corner" and select **Enable Profiling**

-This starts to collect function profiling data from the application, and to visualize it using a _[flame graph](http://www.brendangregg.com/flamegraphs.html)_, which providing a visualization of the stacks and functions that are using most CPU time.
+This starts to collect function profiling data from the application, and to visualize it using a _[flame graph](http://www.brendangregg.com/flamegraphs.html)_, which provides a visualization of the stacks and functions that are using most CPU time.

 ![Flame Graph generated from Performance Profiling Data](./resources/nodecloud/flameGraph.png)*Flame Graph generated from Performance Profiling Data*